anilprakash94/agaat/README.md

 * idat_files (directory having all idat files)

-* phenotype(--pheno pheno.txt) file with family and individual IDs of case samples in the first two columns
+* phenotype(--pheno pheno1.txt) file with family and individual IDs of case samples in the first two columns

 * dbsnp database vcf file (--dbsnp_common "common_all_20180418.vcf") with all the common variants